open-o11y/aws-o11y-good-practices/docs/recipes/servicemesh-monitoring-ampamg.md

-# Using Amazon Managed Service for Prometheus to monitor App Mesh environment running on EKS
+# Using Amazon Managed Service for Prometheus to monitor App Mesh environment configured on EKS

 In this recipe we show you how to ingest [App Mesh](https://docs.aws.amazon.com/app-mesh/) envoy metrics in an Amazon EKS cluster to [Amazon Managed Service for Prometheus AMP](https://aws.amazon.com/prometheus/) and create a custom dashboard on [Amazon Managed Service for Grafana](https://aws.amazon.com/grafana/) to monitor the health and performance of microservices.